William Monroe joins the wide world of eSports

-Two nervous teachers cheered on students from William Monroe High School’s eSports team last Thursday as they competed against Kettle Run High School in a Rocket League scrimmage match.
+STANARDSVILLE — Two nervous teachers cheered on students from William Monroe High School’s eSports team as they competed recently against Kettle Run High School in a Rocket League scrimmage match.

 Welcome to the world of eSports!

-Virginia High School League, a non-profit organization of Virginia’s public and private high schools, promotes education, leadership, sportsmanship, character and citizenship for students by establishing and maintaining high standards for school activities and competitions.
-In May 2019, VHSL approved a one-year pilot program for eSports competitions, with plans to consider it for potential sanctioning as an official activity for the league after feedback on the initial year.
+The Virginia High School League, a nonprofit organization of Virginia’s public and private high schools, promotes education, leadership, sportsmanship, character and citizenship for students by establishing and maintaining high standards for school activities and competitions.
+Last May, the VHSL approved a one-year pilot program for eSports competitions, with plans to consider it for potential sanctioning as an official activity for the league after feedback on the initial year.

-The eSports platform, a company named Play Versus (PlayVS.com) runs all the competitions and schedules teams through their online system, in collaboration with VHSL.
+The eSports platform, a company named Play Versus (PlayVS.com), runs all the competitions and schedules teams through their online system, in collaboration with the VHSL.
 Students must maintain eligibility to play as with any other sport by maintaining their grades and attendance in school.

 When eighth-grade world geography teacher Alan Causey heard that eSports was officially sanctioned by the schools, he eagerly joined in efforts to set up a team at William Monroe High School and became the team’s coach.